 - Standard trek does not include a visit to Machu Picchu

-- Trek difficulty: Moderate.
+- Trek difficulty: Challenging.
 Certain sections on the way up from the Apurimac Canyon towards Choquequirao are particularly hard.
 If you opt for the longer trek on to Machu Picchu, the trail reaches higher altitudes and is considered a difficult trek that should only be attempted by the very fit, accompanied by a professional trekking guide.

 - Trek duration: 4 days are standard for the entire trek, it can be extended to 5.
 The time taken to trek to Machu Picchu via Choquequirao can vary but a standard trekking itinerary takes nine days.